meilisearch/specifications/README.md

 #### IV.
 Explanation

-Thoroughly explain your feature as if it was already implemented in MeiliSearch and you were teaching another user how to use it.
+Thoroughly explain your feature as if it was already implemented in Meilisearch and you were teaching another user how to use it.
 That generally means:

 - Introducing (and naming) any new concepts.
 - Explaining the feature largely through examples.
 - Noting the API for this feature, HTTP, CLI or config.
-- Explaining how the user should _think_ about the feature and how it will impact the way they use MeiliSearch (provide concrete examples).
+- Explaining how the user should _think_ about the feature and how it will impact the way they use Meilisearch (provide concrete examples).
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.

 If the changes modify the HTTP API, provide a description of the method, URL, parameters, body, status code, errors, etc...